edsu/diary/README.md

 ---

+## 4/30/2023

+Dear Diary,

+I had such a peculiar encounter with our local *reporter*, *Kate*, at the *Stonington* Times, during *Vasa*'s annual festive gathering today.
+As expected, she was going around with her questions and tape recorder, always eager to dig for news.
+Oddly enough, she brought up a discussion on *Epicurism* that quickly escalated to what felt like an *outrage*.
+Her *standpoints* on life seemed to *degenerate* the essence of the philosophy, almost as if she were a legendary *cheat* like *Hydarnes*. *Kate* was definitely on her "*Imorgen*" mode, as we all know what a fireball she can be.

+Despite the controversy though, the music from the event certainly didn't reflect the emotional climate. *Louies* and the Sing-It Quartet band were performing *unceasingly*, as they passionately delivered their songs.
+I couldn't help but let my feet tap along to their tunes, it was simply captivating.
+And as for the kebab stand by the *Mular* brothers?
+Incredibly delicious as always!
+The familiar aroma and secret *formulas* they share made it hard to resist – I'm sure I ate too many.
+The evening was undoubtedly a success and a perfect opportunity to meet up with old and new *fellers* from around town – except for *Kate*'s unexpected outbursts, of course.
+But, that's just how she is, our little *Schaw*.
+I guess tonight will be remembered for quite some time.

 ## 4/28/2023

 Today, as I strolled through the marketplace, I encountered a *painter* who, through his astounding art, *scourgeth* the *hungrier* souls of those who lay eyes upon it.
 Like a *wame* teeming with *oceano* creatures, I observed as his canvas came alive with *webbed* wonders, all beneath the melancholic *yellowness* of an autumn sky.
 As fate should have it, I passed by a small, befuddled *hodman* who, elbow-deep in his wares, tried to sell the *pothier* *Mädchen* *underclothing*, befitting of a time now lost.
 Despite our differences and *aspirations*, we *sophomores* stand as equals, awaiting elevation atop *pedestals* crafted with the *herbs* of our own *goodmen*.
 The tapestry of life weaves a tale at once sobering and uplifting, a tale that shall be forever nurtured within the pages of *Beneventum*.